 Ho Chi Minh Museum (Ha Noi)

 Ho Chi Minh Museum of Ha Noi is one of the most attractive museums in Vietnam.
 It’s located near President Ho Chi Minh’s Mausoleum.
-It was completed ion 19 May 1990 for the 100th anniversary of President Ho Chi Minh’s birthday.
+It was completed on 19 May 1990 for the 100th anniversary of President Ho Chi Minh’s birthday.
 The museum is a four-story building covering a total area of 11,000 m2 and designed in the shape of a lotus flower as a symbol of President Ho’s noble character.

 Viet Nam National Museum of History (Ha Noi)